btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 It is recommended to use c-lightning because the implementation supports pruned nodes.

 :::warning
-It is possible in BTCPay to enable LND with a pruned node, however the LND implementation does not officially support it and for reasons [listed here](https://github.com/lightningnetwork/lnd/blob/master/docs/safety.md#pruned-bitcoind-node).
+It is possible in BTCPay to enable LND with a pruned node, however the LND implementation does not officially support it for reasons [listed here](https://github.com/lightningnetwork/lnd/blob/master/docs/safety.md#pruned-bitcoind-node).
 It's not possible to use pruning with Eclair.
 :::

 This will prune your Bitcoin full node to a maximum of 100GB (of blocks):